sherylg343/janeric/README.md

 ## Future Goals <a name="future-goals"></a>

+### Complete Product Information
+A number of product photos, 1 SKU and 1 price are still due from the client.
+These need to be received and added to product model ASAP.

 ### Improve website performance
 Currently, the website pages scored between 8 and 63 on performance